numaproj-contrib/apache-pulsar-source-go/README.md

 - For detailed guidance on Numaflow, visit the [Numaflow Documentation](https://numaflow.numaproj.io/).
 - To learn more about Apache Pulsar and its configuration, refer to the [Apache Pulsar Documentation](https://pulsar.apache.org/docs/en/).
-- For Redis sink configuration, see the [Numaflow Redis Sink Documentation](https://numaflow.numaproj.io/sinks/redis/).

-This README provides a guide on setting up an Apache Pulsar source within a Numaflow pipeline, detailing prerequisites, a step-by-step setup guide, and additional resources.
-Remember to replace placeholders like `test-topic`, `test-subscription`, and Pulsar host details with actual values from your Apache Pulsar setup.